Picture: Spot the seals in the bay – St Margaret’s Hope in the winter

 You can return to Cromarty Square by walking back down Church Road and turning left just past Doulls.
 This takes you down Back Road.
 It goes past another product of community-led activity: the children’s play area.
 A little further on, you will see a short road to Front Road on your right and next to the Murray Arms is another road to your left.

-Close to here, you will find another two QR Codes in the last window of the Murray Arms opposite the turning to Front Road.
-QR code 10a tells the story of one of Winston Churchill’s visits to the Hope (he was here on both naval and defence issues, particularly linked to the construction of the Barriers).
+Close to here, you will find another two QR Codes in the left window of the Murray Arms opposite the turning to Front Road.
+QR code 10 tells the story of two of Winston Churchill’s visits to the Hope (he was here on both naval and defence issues, particularly linked to the construction of the Barriers).
+Click to listen: Stop 10: Churchill.
 The second discusses Back Road itself.
+Click to listen to Stop 10a: Back Road.

 Returning to the square, you will find further examples of community-led activity – The Cromarty Hall and The Smiddy Museum.
 A few metres along St. Margaret’s Road are three more community initiatives the golf course, the bowling green and the tennis court.